Ask a Question

 Dinners are then prepared and enjoyed back at the ranch cookhouse each evening, with all guests and ranch staff eating side-by-side, sharing stories from the days' adventures.

 Beers are available from the Saloon bar in the evening, simply write down what you take and pay for it at the end of your stay.
 If you would like to bring wine, spirits or soft drinks with you then you are most welcome.
-The cabins have small fridges these can be kept in.
+The cabins have small fridges that these can be kept in.

 NB.
 Please note that vegan diets cannot be catered for at this destination.